 More formal monitoring for the presence of pest animals will occur annually in November.
-This will include a systematic spotlight survey of the offset site lasting no less than one hour.
+This will include a systematic spotlight survey of the offset site lasting no less than three hours.
 The results of this survey will be included in the annual report to the DoEE.

-3.9.6 NTGVVP monitoring
+3.9.6 Tree and shrub monitoring